 Taking the history of the patient

-In essence, you can think of taking history as a pre-dementia test, as it involves taking a detailed history to see how likely the chances of dementia occurring are there.
+In essence, you can think of taking history as a pre-dementia test, as it involves taking a detailed medical history to see how likely the chances of dementia occurring are.
 A general physician usually does this.
 Additionally, having someone who knows you well, like a family member or spouse, can make this process a whole lot easier and more accurate.
 Some of the things you will likely be asked about include:

 - History of symptoms and how they have affected you